GSA/challenges-and-prizes/_historical-challenges/2016-excellence-in-americorps-programming-and-service.md

   consistent with the agency’s national service mission.
-This includes the right to copy, reproduce, display, or distribute the content of the submission, and to make derivative works based upon the submission or a substantial portion of it without attribution or prior permission.    <strong>Deadline for Submissions:</strong>    Submissions must be entered by 5:00 PM, EDT on Monday, June 6, 2016.    <strong>Format for Submissions:</strong>    Nominations must be submitted online.    <strong>Limitations:</strong>    Individuals and programs may submit no more than one nominee in each award category.
+This includes the right to copy, reproduce, display, or distribute the content of the submission, and to make derivative works based upon the submission or a substantial portion of it without attribution or prior permission.    <br><strong>Deadline for Submissions:</strong>    Submissions must be entered by 5:00 PM, EDT on Monday, June 6, 2016.    <br><strong>Format for Submissions:</strong>    Nominations must be submitted online.    <br><strong>Limitations:</strong>    Individuals and programs may submit no more than one nominee in each award category.
 However, individuals may not nominate themselves; self-nominations will not be eligible for review.
-Nominators are highly encouraged to focus on the quality of the nomination submitted – and not the quantity of nominations submitted.    <strong>Tips for Writing the Nomination:</strong>  <ol>   <li>Enter the award category and full name of the nominee in the Title field in the Submit Solution link.</li>   <li>Clearly identify the full name of the nominee, the service program affiliation, and
+Nominators are highly encouraged to focus on the quality of the nomination submitted – and not the quantity of nominations submitted.    <br><strong>Tips for Writing the Nomination:</strong>  <ol>   <li>Enter the award category and full name of the nominee in the Title field in the Submit Solution link.</li>   <li>Clearly identify the full name of the nominee, the service program affiliation, and